• Skip to main content

 • A quarter cup of chopped walnuts would be good in these muffins if you like extra crunch.

-• Try to let these cool completely off before you dive into one.
-The smell will make it difficult, however they will keep their shape better if you allow them to cool.
+• Try to let them cool completely off before you dive into one.
+The smell will make it difficult, but they will keep their shape better if you allow them to cool.

-• An added dollop of sour cream or Greek yogurt taste great!
+• An added dollop of sour cream or Greek yogurt taste great and add moisture.

 Nutrition